State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Introduction

-The present work was motivated by applications in biomedical engineering.
-The prototypical yet fundamental situation regards the clinical applications in which non-invasive measurements (typically acquired by medical imaging) are exploited in order to infer non-observable mechanical or physiological properties, or to perform state estimation.
-The time constraints of the clinical applications clearly motivate and justify the use of ROMs.
-However, the inter-patient variability is often very large and manifests itself also in terms of anatomy, hence domain geometry.
-This points towards a severe limitation of the classical ROM strategy, as typically one would need to construct a database of FOM solutions for each patient, reducing the range of possible applications to the ones in which we monitor a patient multiple times and follow the pathology evolution.

-With respect to the works cited above, there are two major differences.
-First, we set up a reduced-order method specifically tailored for the task of the \emph{inverse} data-assimilation problem with shape variability.
-This is in contrast with the above works, which focus mostly on the \emph{direct} problem but we emphasize that our method is general and it could be adapted for that purpose.
-Second, our proposed strategy is nonparametric in the sense that it does not require any a priori knowledge on an explicit parametrization of the geometry, and it does not require to define a reference geometry.

 To the best of our knowledge, the work which shares more similarities with the present contribution is \cite{guibert2014}.
 In that work, a set of realistic patient template geometries is built without knowing the underlying, potentially high-dimensional, parametrisation.
-The authors then construct the reduced-order model on a geometry computed as the average of the available templates.
-A set of transformations make it possible to map fields between the geometries and the average geometry.
+The authors then construct the reduced-order model on a reference geometry computed as the average of the available templates (in the sense defined in the paper).
+A set of transformations allow to map fields between the geometries and the average geometry.
 The two main differences with respect to the present work are the following: we construct a reduced-order method in view of performing the reconstruction given some observable so, instead of constructing an atlas based solely on geometric information, we construct a set of templates based also on the physics of the problem we are considering.
-In order to solve the Data Assimilation problem in a reduced way, we adapt the Parametrised Background Data Weak approach, proposed in \cite{MPPY2015} and analyzed in subsequent papers such as \cite{MMT2016, BCDDPW2017, Taddei2017, BCMN2018, GMMT2019, CDDFMN2020, CDMN2020}.
+In order to solve the state estimation problem in a reduced way, we adapt the Parametrised Background Data Weak approach \cite{MPPY2015}.

-The structure of the work is as follows: in Section \ref{sec:stateEst} we present the context of the state estimation and the methods we use in the present work.
-In \ref{sec:strategy} we detail the strategy we adopt in order to deal with variable domain geometries.
-In \ref{sec:error-analysis} we propose an error analysis for the Data Assimilation problem.
-In section \ref{sec:practical-realization} we describe in detail how the different steps of the procedure are practically implemented and we conclude by presenting a numerical experiment to assess the method.